lbdyck/ispfllv/README.md

-# ispfllv
-ISPFLLV - ISPF List/Log Sysout Viewer
+# ISPFLLV - ISPF List/Log Sysout Viewer

 This exec provides the ISPF user, who has allocated both ISPLIST and ISPLOG to SYSOUT, with the ability to view the active contents of these DD's.